Wendell Burton: Biography

-Burton was born in San Antonio, Texas, the son of an Air Force sergeant who died when he was five.
+Burton was born in San Antonio, Texas, the son of an Air Force sergeant who died when his son was five years old.
 He became involved in college theatricals while a student at Sonoma State College (later known as Sonoma State University).
 His acting career began when he won the title role in the San Francisco stage production of You're a Good Man, Charlie Brown.
 During the run of that successful musical, he continued his education and transferred to San Francisco State University, where he took classes in acting and directing.
 While performing in You're a Good Man, Charlie Brown, Burton was seen by director Alan J. Pakula and was chosen over hundreds of more experienced movie actors to star opposite Liza Minnelli in the role as Jerry Payne, the young college student with whom she falls in love in The Sterile Cuckoo (1969).

 In 1970, he went on the road with the national touring company of Leonard Gershe's Broadway hit Butterflies Are Free, co-starring opposite Eve Arden as her son.
 Burton accepted the role as Smitty in the Metro-Goldwyn-Mayer drama film Fortune and Men's Eyes (1971), portraying an inmate who was raped shortly after entering prison, then turned into a sexual predator himself.
-Turning to television, he played the role of Fred Kramer, an innocent man framed for murder, in the well-received TV movie Murder Once Removed (1971) starring John Forsythe, Richard Kiley, and Barbara Bain.

-In 1973, he reprised his role as Charlie Brown in the Hallmark Hall of Fame TV adaptation of the musical.
+Turning to television, he played the role of Fred Kramer, an innocent man framed for murder, in the well-received TV movie Murder Once Removed (1971).
+In 1973, he reprised his role as "Charlie Brown" in the Hallmark Hall of Fame TV adaptation of the musical.
 That same year, he appeared in the role as Joel Clements in the anti-drug TV movie Go Ask Alice co-starring William Shatner and Ruth Roman.
 He played the role as Pvt.
-Wilson in a TV adaptation of The Red Badge of Courage (1974) with Richard Thomas.
+Wilson in a TV adaptation of The Red Badge of Courage (1974).

-Among his many guest starring roles on series TV in the 1970s, Burton appeared on Medical Center, Longstreet, Room 222, Love, American Style, The Rookies, and Kung Fu.
+Among his guest appearances on television, Burton appeared on Medical Center, Longstreet, Room 222, Love, American Style, The Rookies, and Kung Fu.
 He also played Dick Van Dyke and Hope Lange's son for one episode of The New Dick Van Dyke Show.

-His career began to wane in the 1980s because of the quality of roles offered and his desire to turn down the roles he deemed morally unsuitable.
-In 1986, Burton played the role of Osgood, a mild-mannered man who fights Burt Reynolds in the big screen action/crime/drama Heat.
+His career began to wane in the 1980s due to the quality of roles offered and his turning down roles he deemed morally unsuitable.
+In 1986, he played "Osgood", a mild-mannered man who fights Burt Reynolds in the big screen action crime drama Heat.
 He taught acting for a time in Hollywood.
 Burton began working in ad sales for TV in 1988, and eventually became the West Coast Director of Sales for the Family Channel.